colomafarre/colomafarre.github.io/_posts/2017-01-01-family-road-trip.md

 <a href="/img/roadtrip/0000_0000_IMG_9721.JPG"> <img border="0" src= "/img/roadtrip/0000_0000_IMG_9721.JPG" width="200"></a>

 **Mlilwane Wildlife Sanctuary** in Swaziland was a great surprise too.
 So green, wild and family-friendly.
 We stayed in this cute "beehive hut" made out of sticks and hay, super cozy and authentic.
 Animals where everywhere!
-A bunch of warthogs, impalas and zebras were walking around and you had to be careful to not get in their way.
-The sound that zebras make was the most surprising thing for me!
+A bunch of warthogs, impalas and zebras were walking around and you had to be careful to not get in their way. **The sound that zebras make was the most surprising thing for me**!
 If you've never heard one, please google it right now.

 <a href="/img/roadtrip/0000_0000_IMG_9756.JPG"> <img border="0" src= "/img/roadtrip/0000_0000_IMG_9756.JPG" width="200"></a>